Leonard2310/NeuroAccel_ArithmPath/README.md

 ---

 ### Project 1: Neural Network Accelerator
----

-### Project Overview
+#### Overview

-This project has successfully implemented a simple accelerator for a convolutional neural network, emphasizing the integration of an architecture featuring an arithmetic datapath and a finite state machine (FSM).
-The accelerator efficiently processes inputs X1, X2, X3, and X4, producing the desired output value Y. The comprehensive design covers neurons, FSM operations, and communication protocols within the accelerator.
+This project focuses on the development of a simple accelerator for a convolutional neural network (CNN) based on a specific architecture.
+The CNN takes four integer inputs, X1, X2, X3, and X4, and produces a single integer output, Y. The accelerator comprises an arithmetic datapath and a finite state machine (FSM).

 ---